actualbudget/docs/docs/contributing/writing-docs.md

 * Images must always be saved in the PNG format.
 * Take only images using the _light_ mode, not _dark_.
 * If you need to address more than one part of the screenshot, annotate the image.
 See below for more details.
+ * We strongly encourage you to always add _alt text_ to the images, as not all image names are self-explanatory.

 :::info
 Screenshots taken on a retina screen should be titled as such: image-name@2x.png.
 This allows Docusaurus